boyangshang/FADS/README.md

 For the choice of ’update_iter’, larger values of ’update_iter’ usually lead to better accuracy in density updating, at the price of longer runtime.
 Since in the DS algorithm, previously obtained GMM parameters are used as initial guesses for the updating process, we suggest using a smaller value for update_iter than max_iter for better computational efficiency.
 The default setting is update_iter = 1.
 Note that ’update_iter’ will not be tuned by the tune_params_cv function and the user is expected to use the default setting or to specify it explicitly.

-By [[1]](#1), setting ncomponent = 32, max_iter = 10, update_iter = 1, and init_params = ’kmeans’ works well for all tested examples with various data distributions in 2D and 10D in their experiments, including product forms of standard normal, exponential, gamma, geometric distributions, and a mixture of multivariate Gaussian distributions.
+By [[1]](#1), setting ncomponent = 32, max_iter = 10, update_iter = 1, init_params = ’kmeans’ and cov_type = 'diag' works well for all tested examples with various data distributions in 2D and 10D in their experiments, including product forms of standard normal, exponential, gamma, geometric distributions, and a mixture of multivariate Gaussian distributions.
 So we use this setting as the default hyper-parameter setting for all functions in the **FADS** package.

 The code for hyper-paramter tuning using tune_params_cv is shown below.
-Here the possible choices of ’ncomponent’, ’max_iter’ and ’init_params’ are respectively {2, 15, 30}, {10, 100} and {’kmeans’}.
+Here the possible choices of ’ncomponent’, ’max_iter’, ’init_params’, 'cov_type' are respectively {2, 15, 30}, {10, 100}, {’kmeans’}, and {'full','diag'}.
 We use a random subset of the data with size &LeftFloor;N/2&RightFloor; to perform this task.

 ```python
 import FADS